rraadd88/dms2dfe_docs/index.rst

 :ref:`Installation`

-To install the package, simply execute following command:
+To install the package, first `create a conda environment`_ and execute following command:

 .. code-block:: text

     pip install dms2dfe

+.. _create a conda environment: 1installation.html#before-install-recommended

 Note: python 2.7 and linux (tested on debian) are required.